-Prior to the consummation of the Initial Public Offering, TD Group adopted a new stock incentive plan, which was amended on October 20, 2006, or the 2006 stock incentive plan, designed to assist us in attracting, retaining, motivating and rewarding key employees, directors or consultants, and promoting the creation of long-term value for stockholders of TD Group by closely aligning the interests of these individuals with those of our stockholders.
+Prior to the consummation of the Initial Public Offering, TD Group adopted a new stock incentive plan, which was amended on October 20, 2006 and effective July 29, 2008, or the 2006 stock incentive plan, designed to assist us in attracting, retaining, motivating and rewarding key employees, directors or consultants, and promoting the creation of long-term value for stockholders of TD Group by closely aligning the interests of these individuals with those of our stockholders.
 The 2006 stock incentive plan permits TD Group to award our key employees, directors or consultants stock options, restricted stock and other stock-based incentives.
-The total number of shares of TD Group common stock available for issuance or delivery under the 2006 stock incentive plan is 2,619,668, subject to adjustment in the event of any stock dividend or split, reorganization, recapitalization, merger, share exchange or any other similar corporate transaction or event.
-As of September 30, 2007, there were 4,190 restricted shares issued and outstanding under the 2006 stock incentive plan.
-No options have been issued thereunder.
+The total number of shares of TD Group common stock available for issuance or delivery under the 2006 stock incentive plan is 4,103,180, subject to adjustment in the event of any stock dividend or split, reorganization, recapitalization, merger, share exchange or any other similar corporate transaction or event.
+As of September 30, 2008, there were 4,722 restricted shares issued and outstanding under the 2006 stock incentive plan, although the directors voluntarily forfeited 655 restricted shares in the first quarter of fiscal 2009 in connection with their receipt of options.
+As of September 30, 2008, no options had been issued thereunder; however, in the first quarter of fiscal 2009, options to purchase 2,910,400 shares were issued thereunder.

 ITEM 13.
-CERTAINRELATIONSHIPS AND RELATED TRANSACTIONS
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS